gabrielahrlr/DBNormalizer/README.md

 --------------------------------------------------------------------------------------------------------------------------------

 *Requirements:

-  Python 3.4
+ -Python 3.4
-  PostgreSQL 9.3
+ -PostgreSQL 9.3
-  Packages:
+ -Packages:
-  Itertools
+ -Itertools
-  sqlalchemy
+ -sqlalchemy
-  tkinter
+ -tkinter

 The program is divided into 3 modules.
 We followed the model view controller pattern: